 You may also find this helpful:

-What to do when catching your child is “playing doctor”?
+What to do when catching your child “playing doctor”?

 - Take a deep breath.
 Don’t panic and don’t get angry because your kids are just curious about this.

 - You need to distract your child by suggesting another activity, such as inviting them to go outside and eat fried chicken.
-Try to keep your usual tone of voice, like nothing happened.
+Try to keep your usual tone of voice, as if nothing happened.
 At this point, keep your kid in your sight.

 What should be said to the parent of the other child?

 Speaking or not is up to you.